Why I went to see the Peter Rabbit movie

 Often people like to joke about survival of the fittest with those of us with allergies.
 As much as I detest that, I also find it to be completely inaccurate.
 Those of us with food allergies are some of the strongest, most resilient kids and adults I know.
 Why?
 Because we get it.
-We know what it means to be respectful, to care, to advocate.
-We know what being human is all about.
-We also know adversity.
-We may have immune systems that think certain foods are dangerous when they shouldn’t be, but because of that, we have life skills, attitudes and understanding that make up for that one Achilles heel.
+We understand the essence of respect, compassion, and advocacy, as well as the intricacies of human experience.
+Alongside these, we are familiar with adversity.
+While our immune systems may mistakenly identify certain foods as threats, we compensate for this flaw by developing invaluable life skills, attitudes, and insights, which make up for that one Achilles heel.

 A few other main points:

 - Food allergies are not a choice and are real and serious- without proper pre-cautions they can lead to death.

 - Epinephrine is life-saving, however anaphylactic reactions are not always resolved.
 Emergency care is needed immediately following administration.